 The first ASRT Radiography Curriculum was written in 1952.
 Throughout its history, the goal of this document has been to outline a common body of knowledge that is essential for entry-level radiographers.
-The challenge in any curriculum is to give students a solid foundation of traditional core knowledge while also providing opportunities to develop skills that will serve them beyond entry to the radiologic science profession.
-In particular, students must develop skills in areas such as information literacy, scientific inquiry, self-reflection, collaboration and mentoring.
+The challenge of any curriculum is to give students a solid foundation of traditional core knowledge while also providing opportunities to develop skills that will serve them beyond the entry-level of the radiologic sciences.
+Beginning in January 2015, candidates seeking professional certification through the American Registry of Radiologic Technologists (ARRT) are required to possess, at minimum, an associate degree.
+The focus of this document is on pre-professional core content that can be expanded with institution-specific content in order to fulfill the requirements for an academic degree.